The Last Eggkeeper of Rhazir

 She coughed softly, and my stomach twisted with anxiety.
 My heart lurched painfully.
 “Mama what the hell!?
 Go where?
 I love you.”

-Her hand slackened and fell from my grip as her breath left her.
-And it didn’t come back.
 For a very long moment, I didn’t understand what had happened.
 I waited for her chest to rise again.
 I waited for the warmth beneath my palm to mean something.
 My heart was beating so fast it was painful, my throat was closing up and I couldn't breathe.
 “Mama?”
 I whispered.
 Nothing.
 I screamed until my throat was raw.
 I clutched her body and sobbed until they forced it from my shuddering grip.
 I felt numb and empty.
 She was gone.
 My mama, the light of my life.
 Gone.

 Later, I knelt alone on the Temple floor with my knees pressed into cold stone that had never once answered my prayers.
 The incense burned.
 The bells rang.
 The gods stayed silent.
 My mother had given her entire damned life to this place, and they had let her die.
 I didn’t know what waited beneath our house.
 I didn’t know why my father’s name was never spoken above a whisper.
-I felt powerless, and confused.
-Lost, and broken, but vengeful.
+I felt powerless and confused.
+Lost and broken, but vengeful.
 I whispered my solemn vow to the Gods, my voice firm and clear.

-…..and turned its fiery gaze towards me.
+..and turned its fiery gaze towards me.

 Last Chapters